jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 If you have deep nested structures or a lot of them, you may want to automate this behavior.

-fritz2 offers an `@Lenses` annotation you can add to your data-classes, sealed-classes and sealed-interfaces in the `commonMain` source-set of your multiplatform project:
+fritz2 offers a `@Lenses` annotation you can add to your data-classes, sealed-classes and sealed-interfaces in the `commonMain` source-set of your multiplatform project:
 ```kotlin
 @Lenses